 There's a continuously moving border between the utility of hard disks and flash memory.
 The new XO "$100 PC" will have a flash drive, not a hard disk, to keep down costs -- but the problem is that operating systems and application software keep getting more and more storage-hungry.

 Flash memory still has technological room for growth and hard disk drives are not likely to crowd it to extinction any time soon.
 New technologies for solid-state memories, such as "magnetic RAM" and "ferroelectric RAM (FRAM)" may replace the current flash technology in a decade or two, but they will merely move into the profitable niche already carved out by flash memory.

 * FLASH ENVIRONMENTS: The spread of flash ROM technology has gone off in some surprising directions.
-According to an article by well-known computer systems reviewer Matt Roush on the MIT TECHNOLOGY REVIEW website ("Your World On A Flash Drive"), one of the latest tricks is putting an entire computer operating environment on a USB-based flash drive.
+According to an article by well-known computer systems reviewer Matt Roush from TECHNOLOGYREVIEW.com ("Your World On A Flash Drive"), one of the latest tricks is putting an entire computer operating environment on a USB-based flash drive.